-Birdwatching diversity in Copper Canyon
+Birdwatching in Copper Canyon

 Around 7,000 ft., in the mountainous coolness, Woodpeckers, Tufted Flycatchers, and hummingbirds have been seen.
-Fellow travelers have reported a flock of endangered thick-billed parrots have been spotted flying into the canyon below.
+Fellow travelers have report of a flock of endangered thick-billed parrots have been spotted flying into the canyon below.
 You may even see the national emblem of Mexico, the Crested Caracares.
 Other birds you may encounter are the Vermillion Flycatchers, white winged Doves, Brush Finches, Five Striped Sparrows, and Black Hawks.

 Expect the unexpected.
 This biological diverse area hosts two distinct environmental climates.
 It ranges from mountainous Mandrean Conifer forests to sub-tropical valleys.
 There is a wide variety of flora and fauna within the four different biotic communities.
 Of the many species, many are not found in the United States.
 Birdwatching will enable you to relax and enjoy your surroundings.
 Your guides will be able to point out species by sight and sound.
 Even if you are not a birder, this adventure may change your mind!